 Sydney has over 100 beaches to explore!
 From bustling surf scenes to tranquil bays, there is a beach for everyone in the family to enjoy.

 Get tips on the best beaches in Sydney to visit, from iconic Bondi and Manly to hidden gems like Parsley Bay, and plan which beaches are on your hit-list.

 Take a scenic walking tour of the city and see what Sydney does best – stunning nature.
 Choose a walk that takes you through the city and past its stunning coastline and through lush national parks.
 For ideas on the best walks in Sydney head here.

 Please note that Australia has expansive areas of bush where it’s easy to get lost.
 Take a map or compass with you on all bush walks plus water and snacks, and always tell someone where you are going.

 Tips on visiting Sydney

 How to get around

 Sydney has an extensive public transport system that includes trains, buses, ferries and light rail.
-If you’re in Sydney for a few says, buy an Opal card to use public transport – the one card gives you daily travel caps and enables you to use all four transport systems, plus lets you use the $2.50 per person Sunday cap.
+If you’re in Sydney for a few says, buy an Opal card to use public transport – the one card gives you daily travel caps and enables you to use all four transport systems.
 Taxis and Uber in Sydney are expensive so walking plus public transport are your best options.